Waterloo (blog post): Dismissal from AEI

-On the next morning, Frum got a call from AEI president Brooks.
+On the next morning, Frum got a call from AEI president Arthur C. Brooks.
 Frum was told that his fellowship, which paid him $100,000 a year with little responsibility on his part, was being terminated.
 He was offered the opportunity to stay on as an unpaid fellow, but declined.
 On the Wednesday following "Waterloo", Frum posted to his blog his letter accepting that his position at AEI had been terminated, implying that the decision had followed his discussion with Brooks.

 Frum did not blame Brooks himself for his dismissal, rather pressure from AEI's donors.
 "I think Arthur took no pleasure in this", he told Politico.
 "I think he would have avoided it if he possibly could, but he couldn't."
 He reiterated one of the themes of "Waterloo", that the conservative movement's intelligentsia were in thrall to the passions of its base. "[T]he elite isn't leading anymore.
 It's trapped."

 Bruce Bartlett, a George H.W.
-Bush administration official who had similarly lost a position at another conservative think tank, the National Center for Policy Analysis (NCPA), in 2005 after publishing a book critical of some Bush Administration policies, including the expansion of Medicare to prescription drug coverage, supported Frum's contention that pressure had been brought on AEI to conform to an ideological line.
+Bush administration official who had similarly lost a position at another conservative think tank, the National Center for Policy Analysis (NCPA), after publishing a 2005 book critical of some Bush administration policies, including the expansion of Medicare to prescription drug coverage, supported Frum's contention that pressure had been brought on AEI to conform to an ideological line.
 He told readers of his blog that Frum had, a few months prior, asked him if he had noticed any AEI scholars making any public comments about the ACA.
 When he said he had not, Frum speculated that they had been told to remain silent since "they agreed with too much of what Obama was trying to do."
 Bartlett later clarified that while AEI's blog had published comments on the ACA, none of them were written by anyone at the institute who was known to specialize in health care.
 In their conversation, Frum had merely noted this, suggested that AEI was "punching below its weight" on the issue, and merely speculated that donor pressure might be leading its experts to remain silent in the debate.

 Some other conservatives differed with Frum's assessment of the reasons for his departure.
 They pointed out that even by Frum's own account, he had rarely even come into his office at AEI in three years, letting mail and packages pile up outside its door.
 Charles Murray, another AEI fellow, wrote on National Review's group blog, The Corner, at what he believed to be the cost of his friendship with Frum, that Frum's account of the events that led to his departure was "beyond self-serving.
 It is a calumny against an organization that has treated him not just fairly but generously."